-A simple click here will initiate a download of the "ZmedOriginal.xlsx" workbook.
+A simple click here will initiate a download of the "ZmedOriginal.xlsx" Excel workbook ready to work with Lertap5.

-Once it has been copied to your computer, get Lertap 5 going by opening the Lertap5.xlsm file.
+Once the ZmedOriginal.xlsx workbook has been copied to your computer, get Lertap 5 going by opening the Lertap5.xlsm file.
 Once it's open, return to the ZmedOriginal.xlsx workbook and use the "Interpret" and "Elmillon" options to get results.
 Note the excellent reliability (coefficient alpha) and quite nice distribution of test scores.

 As to suggested exercises, well, this was an admissions test, and as such we'd normally expect a cut-off score to be applied.
 The Mastery= assignment is used to set cut-off scores.
 What you could do is experiment with various Mastery= settings to see how they affect the pass rate (number of students passing the test), and the "Estimated number of incorrect classifications".